LeslieWongCV/LeslieWongCV.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 A student of Nanyang Technological University.
-Major in Computer Control & Automation, My research interests include Medical Imaging, Computer Vision in Robotics, Parallel Computing, I worked as an Algorithm Engineer Intern at A*Star, Singapore, I also participated in projects on image object segmentation and NLP NER tasks.
+Major in Computer Control & Automation, My research interests include Medical Imaging, Computer Visio, Natural Language Processing and Parallel Computing, I worked as an Algorithm Engineer Intern at A*Star, Singapore, I also participated in projects on image object segmentation and NLP NER tasks.

 Click [here](https://lesliewongcv.github.io/talkmap.html) to see where I've been for School and Lab visiting.